BharathRajM/SemanticWeb/README.md

 * `csv_to_ttl_skill.py` This file converts the csv file of the skills into the corresponding ttl file

-Moreover, the folders `OUTPUT JOB FUZZ 80 LEVE 0.8`, `OUTPUT JOB FUZZ 90 LEVE 0.9`, `OUTPUT RESUME FUZZ LEVE 80 0.8`, `OUTPUT RESUME FUZZ LEVE 90 0.9` contains some files related to the resumes and the job proposals compute the matching scores.
+Moreover, the folders `OUTPUT JOB FUZZ 80 LEVE 0.8`, `OUTPUT JOB FUZZ 90 LEVE 0.9`, `OUTPUT RESUME FUZZ LEVE 80 0.8`, `OUTPUT RESUME FUZZ LEVE 90 0.9` contains some files related to the resumes and the job proposals necessary to compute the matching scores.

 ## Execution